emresertoz/PeriodSuite/README.md

     Magma> X:=HodgeLattice(X);

 Here *virtual* refers to the fact that the computed lattice may in principle differ from the correct Hodge rank.
-This will happen if the precision of the period matrix has been computed is too low.
+This will happen if the precision of the period matrix is too low.

 The main attributes of the (virtual) Hodge lattice of `X` can be accessed as follows: